Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Introduction

-In this work, we introduce \textit{Federated Foundation Models} (FFMs) for embodied AI, a natural yet underexplored solution to the challenges and motivations outlined above.
-Integration of FFMs in this domain creates a new paradigm that brings together the expressive generalization power of FMs with the privacy-preserving, decentralized adaptation/learning capabilities of FL.
-To give our discussions a unified theme, we identify the most relevant aspects of embodied AI that affect the implementation of FFMs over the network edge under \textbf{EMBODY} dimensions: \underline{\textbf{E}}mbodiment heterogeneity (hardware, sensors, actuators), \underline{\textbf{M}}odality richness and imbalance, \underline{\textbf{B}}andwidth and compute constraints, \underline{\textbf{O}}n-device continual learning, \underline{\textbf{D}}istributed control and autonomy, \underline{\textbf{Y}}ielding safety, privacy, and personalization.
-This work is created with the purpose of being a \textit{vision paper} that both illuminates the transformative potential of integrating FFMs in embodied AI and expose the key challenges arising from such integration.
+In this work, we introduce M3T \textit{Federated Foundation Models} (FFMs) for embodied AI, a natural yet underexplored solution to the challenges and motivations outlined above.
+Integration of M3T-FFMs in this domain creates a new paradigm that brings together the expressive generalization power of M3T-FMs with the privacy-preserving, decentralized adaptation/learning capabilities of FL.
+To give our discussions a unified theme, we identify the most relevant aspects of embodied AI that affect the implementation of M3T-FFMs over the network edge under \textbf{EMBODY} dimensions: \underline{\textbf{E}}mbodiment heterogeneity (hardware, sensors, actuators), \underline{\textbf{M}}odality richness and imbalance, \underline{\textbf{B}}andwidth and compute constraints, \underline{\textbf{O}}n-device continual learning, \underline{\textbf{D}}istributed control and autonomy, \underline{\textbf{Y}}ielding safety, privacy, and personalization.
+This work is created with the purpose of being a \textit{vision paper} that both illuminates the transformative potential of integrating M3T-FFMs in embodied AI and expose the key challenges arising from such integration.
 Our contributions are summarized below.

-\begin{itemize}[leftmargin=3.85mm] \item We propose an architecture for FFMs suitable for embodied AI, featuring modular sensor encoders, Mixture-of-Experts (MoE) layers, and task heads. \item We concretize the \textbf{EMBODY} dimensions, showcase the unique capabilities of FFMs for embodied AI, and highlight various use cases of FFMs in this domain. \item We outline various research directions grounded in the \textbf{EMBODY} dimensions, unveiling the unique opportunities that the modularity of FFMs offer for embodied AI.
-These directions are intentionally framed to capture the broader theme of \textit{``what can be done"} in this underexplored research area, offering a flexible conceptual basis for future decomposition into specific, actionable research studies. \item We envision an evaluation framework for FFMs in embodied AI, consisting of different evaluation metrics and tradeoffs. \end{itemize}
+\begin{itemize}[leftmargin=3.85mm] \item We propose an architecture for M3T-FFMs suitable for embodied AI, featuring modular sensor encoders, Mixture-of-Experts (MoE) layers, and task heads. \item We concretize the \textbf{EMBODY} dimensions, showcase the unique capabilities of M3T-FFMs for embodied AI, and highlight various use cases of M3T-FFMs in this domain. \item We outline various research directions grounded in the \textbf{EMBODY} dimensions, unveiling the unique opportunities that the modularity of M3T-FFMs offer for embodied AI.
+These directions are intentionally framed to capture the broader theme of \textit{``what can be done"} in this underexplored research area, offering a flexible conceptual basis for future decomposition into specific, actionable research studies. \item We envision an evaluation framework for M3T-FFMs in embodied AI, consisting of different evaluation metrics and tradeoffs. \end{itemize}